 Fees, Pricing and Commissions

 OSG Administrator Pricing.
-Within 30 days of the Effective Date, OSG Administrator shall pay DigiCert $172,500 US.
-During the term of this Agreement, OSG Administrator and the Participants may collectively order up to 8000 1-year Grid-only SSL Certificates, up to 1000 1-year Grid-only Client Certificates, and up to XXXXX Publicly-trusted SSL Certificates.
+Within 30 days of the Effective Date and on each anniversary of the Effective Date, OSG Administrator shall pay DigiCert an annual fee of $87,500 US.
+During the term of this Agreement, OSG Administrator may authorize the Registration Authorities, regardless of when appointed, to collectively order up to 6,000 1-year Grid-only Host Certificates and up to 2,500 1-year Grid-only Client Certificates.
 The Certificates may contain a collective maximum of 120 domain names.
-OSG Administrator may divide the Certificates among itself and the Participants as it sees fit.
+OSG Administrator may divide the Certificates among the Registration Authorities as it sees fit.

-Participant Pricing.
-OSG Administrator is responsible for establishing pricing for the Participants.
+Subscriber Fees.
+OSG Administrator is responsible for establishing and collecting any fees owed by third parties related to its services, including providing any invoices owed to such third parties.
 DigiCert is not obligated to pay OSG Administrator a fee for any services or products provided by OSG Administrator under this Agreement.

-Invoices.
-OSG Administrator is responsible for invoicing Participants and collecting any amount owed to OSG Administrator.
-DigiCert shall provide OSG Administrator with monthly invoices for any services and products ordered by OSG Administrator or a Participant.
-OSG Administrator shall pay DigiCert the amounts listed on each accurate invoice within thirty (30) days after receiving the invoice from DigiCert.
-A failure of OSG Administrator to pay an accurate invoice within sixty (60) days after receiving the invoice is a material breach of this Agreement.

 Taxes.
 This Agreement is entered into, and all of the services are performed and provided, entirely within the United States of America.
 All fees for services are exclusive of any taxes, however imposed, e.g. sales tax, income tax, or VAT.
 OSG Administrator is solely responsible for calculating, collecting, and paying all tax obligations resulting from OSG Administrator’s use or promotion of the Certificates.
 OSG Administrator may not withhold or offset any amount owed to DigiCert for any reason.